thorek/gama/libs/doc/attribute-configuration.md

 validated.

 Any validation configuration is added as stringified JSON to the description of an attribute, thus becoming part of your public API documentation.
 It is also provided as MetaData so any UI client (as the GAMA Admin UI) could use this for client-side validation.

 #### **ValidateJS**

 The default `EntityValidation` uses ValidateJS for configurable validations of attribute values.
-If you decide to use another validation library (by providin another `EntityValidation` implementation) you can use the syntax of that library then.
+If you decide to use another validation library (by providing another `EntityValidation` implementation) you should use the syntax of the chosen library then.

 For ValidateJS syntax check out their [documentation](https://validatejs.org).